-- directory The directory to write the images to.
-If None, will use current working directory - to\stream Whether to write to stream or disk.
+- to\stream Whether to write to stream or disk.
 If True, will return streams.
 Directory is ignored in that scenario. - plt\kwargs Keywords to pass to matplotlib for figure customization.

 Only difference of base method is that we sort the ROIs by size, not by being in the center since the two we're looking for are both right-sided.